 There are seven sub-communities, golf courses, lakes, and canals between those spokes.
 The southwest area of the “wheel “is a big nature preserve inhabited by alligators, bald eagles, and a wide variety of other “Florida Natives” like mosquitos, beetles, and crawling creatures.
 Simply “Floridians.”

-The homes are nestled between the spokes (the streets) and face golf courses, canals, or beautiful lakes.
-Some look into nature preserves, and only a few back up to the neighbor’s yard.
+The homes are nestled between the spokes (the streets) and face golf courses, canals, and beautiful lakes or preserves.
+Some look into nature preservesand only a few back up to the neighbor’s yard.

-The sales process took decades, and in the beginning, the new buildings were scattered all over the place.
-The space between houses was often more than 200 – 300 yards; however, that changed relatively quickly.
+The growth in Rotonda West took decades, and the new buildings were scattered everywhere initially.
+The space between houses was often more than 200 – 300 yards; however, that changed relatively quickly in the late 2000′.
 Later, more homes were filling the gaps in between.
 During that process, the first homes were already aging.
-Today, there is a mixture of 10, 20, or 30-year-old homes next to brand new ones or still vacant lots.
+Today, there is a mixture of 10, 20, or 30-year-old homes next to brand-new ones, and many vacant lots remain.

 Rotonda West, FL Real Estate and Homes for Sale

-Are you convinced to buy a home in Rotonda West?
+Do you consider buying a home in Rotonda West?
 Location, location, location – the old real estate rule still applies.
 Just south of Englewood and only minutes away from the pristine beaches of Englewood and Boca Grande, golfing, and shopping, the home buyer has many choices in Rotonda West.
 Single-family homes and Pool Homes dominate the market; however, condos and townhouses are also available.

 Rotonda West Florida New Construction

-Plenty of vacant lots are available in Rotonda West; many come with a decent price tag.
+Plenty of vacant lots are still available in Rotonda West.
 Some reputable home builders will build your home according to your specifications, Greenbelt views, golf course views, pond/lake views, or canal and waterway views – the choice is yours.
-You buy the lot and have the builder do the rest, or you can buy the whole package, lot and home from the builder and move in.
+You buy the lot and have the builder do the rest, or you can buy the whole package, called a spec or inventory home.
 Ask us about local and reputable builders that have been around for some time.

 All that Glitters is not Gold.